 General Fund is the general operating fund of the District.
 It accounts for all revenues and expenditures of the District which are not accounted for in other funds.
 The General Fund is a major fund.
+As of April 30, 2021, the District has closed the General Fund into the Sewerage Fund.

 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
 The District maintains one major special revenue fund.
 The Audit Fund is used to account for the collection of property taxes for payment of the District's annual audit.
+As of April 30, 2021, the District has closed the Audit Fund into the Sewerage Fund.